-The Philippine Embassy, through its consular section, performs authentication/notarization for documents that are to be used in the Philippines.
+The Philippine Embassy, through its consular section, performs authentication/notarization of documents that are to be used in the Philippines.
 Please be informed that the documents can be handed in personally or sent to us by post.

 Overview of Chain Authentication